josephgonzales01/k8s-the-hard-way-with-vbox/README.md

 # Kubernetes Multi-Node Cluster Setup Guide

-This guide walks through setting up a Kubernetes cluster on VirtualBox VMs hosted on Windows 11, inspired by Kelsey Hightower's "Kubernetes The Hard Way" but adapted for a local environment.
+This guide walks through setting up a Kubernetes cluster on VirtualBox VMs hosted on Windows 11, inspired by Kelsey Hightower's [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) but adapted for a local environment VMs.
 The setup includes 5 VMs: 2 control plane nodes, 2 worker nodes, and 1 load balancer.

 ## Overview